-Update: Thank you so much for your generous support for the 119 dogs surrendered to us last week.
-After their initial intake and assessments, they were transported to various SPCA locations, and are doing well with ongoing treatment and care.
+Update: Thank you so much for your generous support for the 119 dogs surrendered to us.
+After their initial intake and assessments, they were transported to various SPCA locations, for treatment and care and eventually adopted into loving homes.

-The investigation into this situation is continuing – if anyone has information relevant to this case, please call the BC SPCA Call Centre at 1-855-622-7722.
-The dogs are not available for adoption at this time, but please check spca.bc.ca/adopt for updates.
+The investigation into this situation is continuing – if anyone has information relevant to this case, please call the BC SPCA Animal Helpline at 1-855-622-7722.

 Original story: March 15, 2021